MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 PS C:\> Install-PackageProvider ContainerProvider -Force
 ```

-Use `Find-ContainerImage` to return a list of images from PowerShell OneGet package manager:
+Use `Find-ContainerImage` to return a list of images from PowerShell OneGet package manager.

 ```powershell
 PS C:\> Find-ContainerImage